DiamondLightSource/ulims-json-schemas/docs/readme.md

    basic and advanced schema in examples folder for pattern.
 Create the schema as required.

-3. Build the latest release.
-The $id in step B is important and defines the release number.
+3. Build the latest release by running `npm run build-all`.
+The
+   $id in step B is important and defines the release number.
    There are recommendations for when to change the number.
    A JSON schema is valid if no errors occur.

-4. Confirm the check passes.
+4. Confirm the check passes with `npm run check`.
 This is done automatically on pushes to github repository.
 If issues are shown it will often be quicker to run this locally whilst editing file(s).